timeplus-io/docs/docs/functions.md

 Similar to `now()` but with extra millisecond information, such as 2022-01-28 05:08:22.680

-It can be also used in streaming query to show latest datetime with millisecond.
+It can be also used in streaming queries to show the latest datetime with milliseconds.

 ### emit_version